Veloxization/dnd-dungeon-generator/documentation/TESTING.md

 - When two adjacent cells are occupied, they are placed in the same region
     - Tested by occupying cells (1,1) and (1,2) and checking that both cells appear in region 0
 - When an occupied cell is marked unoccupied, it's also removed from its region
-    - Tested by occupying cell (1,1) and (1,2), then unoccupying cell (1,1) and checking that it no longer appears in region 0
+    - Tested by occupying cells (1,1) and (1,2), then unoccupying cell (1,1) and checking that it no longer appears in region 0
+- When two regions are combined, the region with the smaller ID inherits the region with the larger ID
+    - Tested by occupying cells (1,1), (1,3), (1,4) and (2,4), and then occupying cell (1,2), then checking that the region ID of (1,3) and (1,4) and (2,4) becomes 0
 ### services/drawing_service
 - When a room's right edge extends beyond the right edge of the map, it's not drawn
     - Tested by drawing a 2x2 room to coordinates (49,1) on a 50x50 map and checking that it can't be drawn